Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

 Non-Pharmacological Treatment (Lifestyle Modification)

-Lifestyle modifications remain one of the most important therapeutic option for the control of dyslipidemia.
+Lifestyle modifications remain an essential therapeutic option for controlling dyslipidemia.
 These modifications include:

 Regular exercise is proven to increase HDL and decrease LDL levels.

-A moderate-intensity statin is recommended by the American Heart Association for primary prevention of ASCVD in: adults 40–75 years of age without diabetes mellitus, with LDL-C levels ≥70 mg/dL, and a 10–year atherosclerotic cardiovascular disease risk of 7.5–20%.
+The American Heart Association recommends a moderate-intensity statin for primary prevention of ASCVD in adults ages 40–75 without diabetes mellitus who have a 10–year atherosclerotic cardiovascular disease risk of 7.5–20%.

-High-intensity statin therapy is recommended for high-risk patients (10–year risk of ASCVD > 20%) or those who already have ASCVD.
+High-intensity statin therapy is recommended for high-risk patients with a10–year ASCVD risk > 20%) or those who already have ASCVD.

 - The goal is to achieve a 50% reduction of the baseline LDL value.